 After a somewhat arduous swim, I arrive in the patch of sulfur-infused water to discover that its rather more lukewarm than hot.
 In October, one may want to think twice about the swim if sensitive to the cold, as the seawater isn't particularly warm either during this itme of year.

-Santorini was created out of one of the largest volcanic eruptions ever recorded in human history.
+The island of Nea Kameni is home to Santorini's active volcano.
+The region was created out of one of the largest volcanic eruptions ever recorded in human history.

 The climb up to the largest erupted crater of the volcano can be a bit of a hike, but worth it for the view from the top.